 In principle, our theory can be used to study top-income inequality.
 An immediate way of doing this is to draw a link between profits and entrepreneurial income.
 For example, one could assume that there is a class of agents, entrepreneurs, who are the only ones who can enter and start new firms.
 These agents may be able to finance part of the entry cost externally and will be the residual claimants on a share of profits.
 Recent models along these lines include Jones and Kim (2014) or Grossman and Helpman (2014).
 Since trade increases the dispersion of profits, it will also make entrepreneurial income more unequal.
 Several contributions in corporate finance, such as Gabaix and Landier (2008), have indeed shown that CEO compensations are proportional to firm size and that this can explain why they have increased so much in recent decades.
-Our theory can then help rationalize some of the changes in the firm size distribution behind this phenomenon.
+Our theory can then help rationalise some of the changes in the firm size distribution behind this phenomenon.

 Another possibility, that we consider more in detail, is to extend the model to study implications for wage dispersion.
 In the literature, there are several ways of linking firm productivity to wages.
-With competitive labor markets, wages can vary because of differences in workforce composition across firms (e.g., Sampson, 2014, Monte, 2011, Yeaple, 2005).
-Alternatively, workers could be paid different wages due to labor market frictions (e.g., Helpman, Itskhoki and Redding, 2010, Amiti and Davis, 2012, Egger and Kreickemeier, 2009, Felbermayr, Impullitti and Prat, 2014).
-For example, in Helpman, Itskhoki and Redding (2010, HIR henceforth) workers matched randomly with heterogeneous firms draw a match-specific ability which is not observed and firms can invest in costly screening.
+With competitive labour markets, wages can vary because of differences in workforce composition across firms (Yeaple, 2005; Monte, 2011; Sampson, 2014).
+Alternatively, workers could be paid different wages due to labour market frictions (Egger and Kreickemeier, 2009; Helpman et al., 2010; Amiti and Davis, 2012; Felbermayr et al., 2014).
+For example, in Helpman et al. (2010, HIR henceforth), workers matched randomly with heterogeneous firms draw a match-specific ability which is not observed and firms can invest in costly screening.
 In equilibrium, more productive firms screen workers more intensively to exclude those with lower ability.
 As a result, they have workforce of higher average ability and pay higher wages.
-These models yield an exporter wage premium and have been found to have considerable empirical support (e.g., Helpman et al. 2015).
+These models yield an exporter wage premium and have been found to have considerable empirical support (Helpman et al., 2016).
 We therefore now borrow the framework of HIR to study the implications of our theory for wage dispersion.
 One key advantage of HIR is that it preserves the main equations of the basic Melitz model, thereby allowing us to apply our previous results in a relatively straightforward manner.

 We briefly derive the equations of HIR that are relevant for our purpose and refer the reader to the original article for more details.
 For ease of comparison, we try to follow the original notation whenever possible.
-Production depends on the productivity of the firm, φ , the measure of hired workers, h, and the average ability of these workers, \bar{a} :
+Production depends on the productivity of the firm, $\varphi$ , the measure of hired workers, h, and the average ability of these workers, $\bar{a}$ :

-$$y = \varphi h^{\gamma} \bar{a},$$
+$$y = \varphi h^{\gamma} \bar{a}$$